alfaloo/tp/docs/DeveloperGuide.md

 * Step 4.
 The `parse` command in `QueryDoctorCommandParser` returns an instance of `QueryDoctorCommand`.
 * Step 5.
 The `LogicManager` calls the `execute` method in `QueryDoctorCommand`.
 * Step 6.
-The `execute` method in `QueryDoctorCommand` executes and calls `updateFilteredPersonList` in model to get a filtered list of only `Doctor` entries.
+The `execute` method in `QueryDoctorCommand` executes and calls `updateFilteredPersonList` in model with the `DoctorContainsKeywordsPredicate` to get a filtered list of only `Doctor` entries of the entered keywords(s).
 * Step 7.
 Success message gets printed onto the results display to notify user and the list of matching results is produced.